Monday, September 30, 2019

 Charity Schools

-The comprehensive education that everyone would be getting would not be better, with all that extra property.
-It would have to be homogeneous across the whole country, and so it would be unable to learn from how things were being done elsewhere.
-And all that property is a drop in the ocean of the wealth of the country, even nowadays.
-It is like this: to outlaw private schooling, you would have to stop people buying non-fiction books; you could only get them from public libraries.
-Otherwise the children of the rich would grow up surrounded by their own private library.
-And you would have to stop people paying babysitters, in case the most expensive ones taught their charges, while they watched over them.
-You would also have to stop people sending their children abroad to get educated, because otherwise there would still be the unequal education of children.
-And since you cannot control what happens abroad, you would have to stop children from going abroad at all.
+And to prevent private schooling, you would have to stop people buying non-fiction books, so that you could only get them from public libraries.
+Otherwise, the children of the rich would grow up surrounded by their own private library.
+And you would have to stop people paying babysitters and tutors.
+You would also have to prevent people from sending their children abroad to get educated; indeed, since you cannot control what happens abroad, you would have to stop children from going abroad at all.
 And so on and so forth.

 Saturday, September 14, 2019